marijnh/Eloquent-JavaScript/14_dom.md

 For a first child, `previousSibling` will be null, and for a last child, `nextSibling` will be null.

+{{index "children property", "text node", element}}

+There's also the `children` property, which is like `childNodes`, but which only contains element (type 1) children, not other types of child nodes.
+This can be useful when you aren't interested in text nodes.

 {{index "talksAbout function", recursion, [nesting, "of objects"]}}

 When dealing with a nested data structure like this one, recursive functions are often useful.
-The following recursive function scans a document for ((text node))s containing a given string and returns `true` when it has found one:
+The following function scans a document for ((text node))s containing a given string and returns `true` when it has found one:

 {{id talksAbout}}